AvahSomto/Udacity-Data-Scientist-Nanodegree/Udacity-Data-Scientist-Nanodegree/PROJECT 2/Disaster_Response_Pipeline/README.md

 3. Go to http://0.0.0.0:3001/

 ### Licensing, Authors, Acknowledgements, etc.
 Thanks to Figure Eight for the datasets provoided and Udacity for the workspace provided to build the web app.
+Thanks to Udacity for the starter code and Stephanie Irvine.
+Thanks to all those whose work aided me in this project.